-Read how attending classes at DIWC gave these four amazing women a chance to completely transform their lives and achieve goals they had never thought possible.
+Read how attending classes at DIWC gave these amazing women a chance to completely transform their lives and achieve goals they had never thought possible.

 “My advice to all women of my age is… don’t stay at home.
 We all need to be independent… I dream to be a teacher and share my knowledge with other women.
 Now I am so happy I can do something for myself.”